The MVP Death Spiral

 This is a shift from supply-side tactics to demand-side strategy.

 One reliable method I’ve found that’s helped lots of teams figure this out is to start with a Multiverse Map.
 This is a very fast way to collaboratively map your shared narratives about existing and desired customer behaviours.
-It’s a portal to the wonderful world of demand-side strategy.
+It’s an easy portal to the wonderful world of demand-side strategy.

 Have you tried one yet?
 To help you, the steps are laid out for you in this article.

-If you’d like more detail, I walk through the whole process with narration and tips in the Set Your First Pivot Trigger instructional walk-through video.
+And if you’d like more detail, I walk you through the whole process with examples, tips and structure in my Master Multiverse Mapping course.
 One customer described it as “so easy it feels like cheating”, and another said, “the energy that followed of wanting to take action within the different groups was really nice to see.”

 I invite you to step away from the MVP Death Spiral and through the portal with me.